GUIDE: Fireworks Shows To Light Up The Skies From Philly To The Coast

 Where: Memorial Park, 75 W King St., Pottstown

-Tredyriffin Tonwship 4th of July CelebrationREAD MORE: Medical Examiner's Office Confirms Remains Found In Frankford Are Of Dog, Not Human
+Tredyriffin Tonwship 4th of July CelebrationREAD MORE: Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds

 When: July 4, 7:15 p.m. to 9:15 p.m., fireworks start at dusk